Why should you clean your tweezers and how often should you clean them?

 So do your customers!

 Well read on!
-We will describe exactly how you should be cleaning them!
+We will describe exactly how you should be cleaning and sterilising your tweezers.

 If you have tweezers with glue on them you will need to get it off first as it is unlikely to come off in the sterilisation process.